Items tagged “mandible”

 Ameloblastomas are locally aggressive benign tumors that arise from the mandible, or, less commonly, from the maxilla.
 Usually present as a slowly but continuously growing hard painless lesion near the angle of the mandible in the 3rd to 5th decades of life, which can be severely disfiguring if ...

 Calcifying epithelial odontogenic tumor (CEOT), also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla....

-Cementoblastoma is one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
-Key to diagnosis both radiologically and histologically is attachment to the tooth root.
-Terminology Cementoblastomas have been previously described in the literature...
+Cementoblastomas are one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
+The key to diagnosis, both radiologically and histologically, is an attachment to the tooth root.
+Terminology Cementoblastomas have been previously described in the...